dieselfox1/fincommerce/plugins/fincommerce/src/Admin/RemoteInboxNotifications/README.md

 ### Locale

 The note locales contain the title and content of the note.
 Having this broken up by locale allows different translations of the note to be used.
-The default locale used if none of the locales match the WordPress locale is `en_US`.
+The default locale used if none of the locales match the finpress locale is `en_US`.

 ```json
 {